cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 format max
 ```

-To prevent the new print merger optimization interfering with custom uses of the format instruction, it isn't used if a string constant containing a `{0}` substring, or some other specific substrings that might lead to the code creating `{0}` in the text buffer, are detected in the program.
+To prevent the new Print Merging optimization interfering with custom uses of the format instruction, it isn't used if a string constant containing a `{0}` substring, or some other specific substrings that might lead to the code creating `{0}` in the text buffer, are detected in the program.
 This leaves the placeholders `{1}` to `{9}` to be used freely by the user.
 It even allows interleaving the old-fashioned prints with the new `format` with no restrictions:

 ```
 #set target = ML8A;